B0ryskart0n/B0ryskart0n/README.md

 `Hello, world!`

 I'm Borys.
-I'm a huge FOSS believer and a my favorite programming language is Rust.
+I'm a FOSS (Free and Open Source Software) believer.
+I like programming (my favorite programming language being Rust) and I don't want an AI to take that away from me - I don't use coding assistants.